Contact Us Contact Us Replicon Login

 • 21 days in the last year of studies for the preparation of the diploma thesis, as well as preparation and admission to the diploma examination.

-Employees shall be granted training on days that are working days for the employee, in accordance with the working time schedule applicable to the employee.
+The employer cannot reduce the amount of training leave.
+Employees shall be granted training on days that are working days for the employee, under the working time schedule applicable to the employee.
 Article 103(1) (2) of the Labour Code.

 Unpaid Leave